FlawlessNa/Legends/README.md

   - Each action mostly consists of keydowns inputs
   - When a new action overwrites the previous and keys change, then keyups are triggered
   - When Focus Lock changes, keyups are also triggered
+- [ ] Refactor the controller top-level functions

 ## Leeching Branch - TODOs
 - [ ] Multi-client blockers